dfl-rlab/gz_quadbot/README.md

 # Gazebo Go2 Quadbot for 3D Autonomous Navigation

 ## Overview
-This repository provides a simplified simulation of the Unitree Go2 quadruped robot in a Gazebo world.
+This repository provides a lightweight and ready-to-use simulation of the Unitree Go2 quadruped robot in a Gazebo world.
-It could integrate with the [dddmr_navigation](https://github.com/dfl-rlab/dddmr_navigation) stack and has already been tested for 3D mapping and navigation capabilities.
+Paired with the [dddmr_navigation](https://github.com/dfl-rlab/dddmr_navigation) stack,  you can quickly try out **3D mapping and autonomous navigation** without setting up everything from scratch.
+It’s here to give you an easy starting point for getting into 3D navigation.

 <p align='center'>
     <img src="https://github.com/dfl-rlab/dddmr_documentation_materials/blob/main/gazebo_3d_navigation/quad_3d_nav_gz_.gif" width="800" height="400"/>
 </p>

 ## How to use
-To make this simulation work with `dddmr_navigation`, you’ll need to follow the beginner guide first.
+To unlock the full 3D navigation experience, you’ll need to integrate this simulation with the `dddmr_navigation` stack.

-Please head over to the [dddmr_beginner_guide](https://github.com/dfl-rlab/dddmr_navigation/tree/main/src/dddmr_beginner_guide),
-where you’ll find a step-by-step tutorial on setting up and integrating the navigation stack.
+👉 Start by following the step-by-step guide here:  [**dddmr_beginner_guide**](https://github.com/dfl-rlab/dddmr_navigation/tree/main/src/dddmr_beginner_guide)

+The guide will walk you through everything you need — from setup to your first navigation test.
+By the end, you’ll have Gazebo and 3D navigation up and running, ready to explore and learn.

 ## Acknowledgements